Coding-Polaris/collidr/DEVELOPMENT.md

 After creating Users and ActivityItem, and also realizing I wanted to keep a tight record of everything users do, I realized it would be both unwieldy and bad practice to have User call some kind of logger and ActivityItem directly every time a relevant event occurred.

 "Who asked?" is a meme, but in this case there's an answer: "whoever's listening."
 I'll want ActivityItem and my Logger to be listening for events that they are intended to record, like when a user signs up, averages their rating at or above 4 stars, or publishes something on GitHub.

+# Getting ahead of myself

+I'm finding it difficult to know in which *direction* to proceed.
+I do know that I want this thing's development to be 90+% test-driven since it's fairly small in scope and I need the practice.

+At the time of this writing, I'm attempting juggle perhaps too many things at once:

+- Test and instantiate Rating and its integration with User;
+- Test SaveableBroadcast for the purposes of both save/error logging and creating ActivityItems, which don't even have a spec yet;
+- Keep track of everything I'm doing here;
+- All while having a super messy working directory both due to temporary changes and going in too many directions at once.

+Time to reorganize:

+1. Clear the git working directory;
+2. Solve the existing broken tests;
+3. Cover ActivityItem with tests.
+4. Proceed, but not without fully committing to a plan for the next phases, with an endpoint in sight.